gnh1201/welsonjs/README.md

   - Write a Windows Service Application with JavaScript
   - Find an image position on the computer screens or windows
 - [WelsonJS.Launcher](https://github.com/gnh1201/welsonjs/wiki/Awesome-binaries) (Launcher Application, For recent Windows based systems)
-  - This is a launcher app designed to easily distribute WelsonJS application packages (Zip compression file based).
+  - This is a launcher app designed to easily distribute WelsonJS application packages (based on ZIP compression files).
 - lib/chatgpt ([ChatGPT](https://openai.com/chatgpt) integration)
 - Everything you can imagine.